luisatomo/PHPSymfonyTest/README.md

 **(5) Add security to some endpoints**
 ----------------------------------------------------------------------------------------

-Secure the following endpoints:
+**Steps**:

 5.1.
-The create Client endpoint (2.3) to allow only ROLE_ADMIN users to use it
+Secure the "Create Client" endpoint (2.3) to allow access to users with ROLE_ADMIN only

 5.2.
-The change any Client field endpoint (2.4) to allow only ROLE_ADMIN users or an specific user with `username=user3`
+Secure the "Change any Client field" endpoint (2.4) to allow access to user with `username=user3` only

-- Proper usage of Voters is expected to accomplish these tasks.
+- _At least one endpoint needs to be secured using Voters._

 Events
 ======